c0c0n3/odoo.box/docs/os-deployment.md

 # Enter the VM's root password when prompted—unless you changed the
 # default config, the password is `abc123`.
+# If you've configured the dev VM to use SSH keys, you could run
+# `NIX_SSHOPTS='-i path/to/id_ed25519' nixos-rebuild ...` instead
+# to avoid the password prompt.
 ```

 Now the Qemu VM runs the NixOS system declared in the local `flake.nix`